LCAP & LCFF

 The Operations Written Report is submitted to the county superintendent of schools or the Superintendent of Public Instruction, as applicable, with the LEA’s budget, but does not require approval from these entities.

-This link will direct you to the CDE webpage with a MSWord version of the plan, as well as directions.
+Directs you to the CDE webpage with a MSWord version of the plan, as well as directions.